You must satisfy four groups of requirements before you can become eligible for candidacy for a bachelor's degree. The four groups are:

 Transfer admits: During Orientation, you should be in contact with your departmental adviser for a check of your major requirements.
 You will receive notification of the evaluation of your transfer institution credit summarizing your progress in fulfilling college, campus and university requirements in late summer/early fall after your official transcripts have been processed.

 Senior year: Before the beginning of your senior year, take some time to consider your goals and to plan the academic program for your final year as an undergraduate.
-To plan properly and to ensure that you get the most out of your remaining education and complete all graduation requirements as well, you should know what requirements remain unsatisfied, you are encouraged to utilize the new advising tool My Degree.
-While not a replacement for academic advising by your college and major advisors, it is an online advising tool that allows you to understand your degree requirements, track your progress towards degree completion, and explore alternative and/or additional fields of study.
+To plan properly and to ensure that you get the most out of your remaining education and complete all graduation requirements as well, you should know what requirements remain unsatisfied.
+You are encouraged to meet with your college and major advisors to review your degree requirements and ensure that you are on track towards degree completion.

 Degree Requirement Changes

 On occasion, the faculty makes changes in the requirements that students must satisfy to obtain the baccalaureate degree.
 So that you will not be penalized by changes that may work to your disadvantage and so that you will benefit by changes that assist you in completing your degree requirements, it is College policy that, unless otherwise specified by the Davis Division of the Academic Senate, you may choose to fulfill the university, campus and College requirements as stated in any UC Davis General Catalog in effect at any time you were registered as a full-time student at a postsecondary institution of higher education; e.g., community college, college or university.